elijahgott/seniordesignproject/README.md

 ### Technical Details

-This project uses React (https://react.dev/) for the Frontend, Javascript for the Backend, and React Bootstrap (https://react-bootstrap.netlify.app/) and CSS for some styling.
+This project uses React (https://react.dev/) for the Frontend, Javascript for the Backend, and React Bootstrap (https://react-bootstrap.netlify.app/) and CSS for the styling.
 The SQL database was created using MySQL (https://www.mysql.com/), and XAMPP (https://www.apachefriends.org/) is used to run a local Apache server and a local MySQL server.
 To run the local server to view/debug the webpages, NPM is used (https://www.npmjs.com/).